JamesIves/front-end-visual-comparison-tool/README.md

 };
 ```

 Once you've added your database path you can run the following commands in order.
-This will install the required dependencies and start the service.
+This will install the required dependencies for the client and the node service and then start the service.

 ```shell
 $ npm install && cd ./client/ && npm install && cd ../
 $ npm start
 ```

-You'll also need to

 Once the service is started you can access the local interface at http://localhost:3000.
 The API service runs on port 9090.